 The AI draws its linguistic skills and understanding of the world from the data it has "seen".
 To a certain extent, it simulates how the human brain works when it comes to learning and processing information.

-Much like a human, an AI copywriter isn't all-knowing.
+Think of an AI copywriter as an extremely intelligent, 12 year old child that knows a vast amount about the world from the internet.
+However, much like a human, an AI copywriter isn't all-knowing.
 It needs to be trained on data relating to a specific industry in order to have sufficient context to write effective copy.